Machine Learning Testing in an ADAS Case Study Using Simulation-Integrated Bio-Inspired Search-Based Testing: Empirical Evaluation

-\textit{Experiments:} We design two sets of experiments as implemented in the SBST 2021 CPS tool competition.
+\textit{Experiments:} We design two sets of experiments as implemented in the SBST 2021 CPS testing tool competition.
 In order to provide a comparative analysis, we compare the results of the proposed test generators in {Deeper} with the presented test generators in the tool competition, i.e., Frenetic \cite{Frenetic}, GABExploit and GABExplore \cite{GABezier}, Swat \cite{SWAT}, and also the earlier version of {Deeper} \cite{Moghadam2021Deeper}.
 We run the test generators on the test subject based on the same two experiment configurations as in the competition, which are shown in table \ref{table:Experiment_configuration}.
 The \textit{SET1} of experiments provides a 5-hour test generation budget, meanwhile sets the failing tolerance threshold to a high value, $0.95$, and does not consider any speed limit.
 This experiment configuration might lead to a more careless style of driving.
 The \textit{SET2} of the experiments allocates a shorter time budget for the test generation and considers a lower tolerance threshold, $0.85$, while imposing a speed limit of 70 km/h---promoting a more careful driving style.
-To ensure a fair comparison, we run each tool the same number of times on the same dedicated machine.
-We run each test generator $5$ times in experiment configuration SET1 and $10$ times in SET2 and report distributions of the results.
+To ensure a fair comparison, we run each tool the same number of times; we run each test generator $5$ times in the experiment configuration SET1 and $10$ times in SET2 and report distributions of the results. \pink{It is to be noted that due to the long execution time of each simulation run and more importantly in order to make a fair comparison between the newly proposed test generators and the counterpart tools---w.r.t addressing the same problem, under the same evaluation conditions, and for answering the same research questions---the number of runs for each tool in the experiment configurations has been tied to the setup used in SBST Tool Competition 2021 and the results for the counterpart tools in the empirical evaluation also rely on the published results by the competition. }